 In addition, you can pay your bills through the app with a simple click.
 The app also conveniently notifies you if funds are getting low or if your credit is reaching its limit to avoid any related hassles.

 This app is perfect for anyone who loves a good to-do list.
 Not only can you make the lists you need and set up helpful reminders on an easy interface, but you can also share lists with friends, family members and coworkers.
 The people you share your lists with can also collaborate on your lists with you, so planning surprise parties and office events is easier and more well-rounded.

 Wunderlist also allows you to set reminders so the app will notify you when deadlines are approaching or when you need to act on one of your lists.
 After all, lists are fun, but they won’t do you any good if you forget the deadline of what you’re planning.

-Tackling our brain’s weaknesses has never been easier thanks to the advent of these apps (and even memory training apps).
+Tackling our brain’s weaknesses has never been easier thanks to the advent of these apps.
 It’s okay to be forgetful, but it does have its inconveniences.
 As long as you can remember to download these apps, many of those inconveniences will now be a thing of your past.